tomresseguier/Lenstool_GUI_AI/README.md

-# Lenstool GUI AI
+# Lenstool GUI

-A GUI for Lenstool.
+A visual interface to explore astronomical images, catalogs, and lens models created using Lenstool.